OWASP/owasp-mastg/tests-beta/ios/MASVS-CODE/MASTG-TEST-0x87-3.md

 ## Overview

-This test case checks if [ARC (Automatic Reference Counting)](../../../Document/0x04h-Testing-Code-Quality.md/#automatic-reference-counting) is anabled in iOS apps.
+This test case checks if [ARC (Automatic Reference Counting)](../../../Document/0x04h-Testing-Code-Quality.md/#automatic-reference-counting) is enabled in iOS apps.
 ARC is a compiler feature in Objective-C and Swift that automates memory management, reducing the likelihood of memory leaks and other related issues.
 Enabling ARC is crucial for maintaining the security and stability of iOS applications.

 - **Objective-C Code:** ARC can be enabled by compiling with the `-fobjc-arc` flag in Clang.
 - **Swift Code:** ARC is enabled by default.